scriptex/atanas.info/src/data/posts/bulk-image-watermark-with-nodejs-and-jimp.md

 Let's explain what this does:

 First I import the `resolve` method from the NodeJS' built-in `fs` module.
 Then I import the 3rd party modules which were previously installed - `jimp`, `glob` and `dotenv`.
 Then I configure my environment by calling the `dotenv.config()` method.
-This reads the `.env` file which I created and allows me to read the variables using the NodeJS' `process.env` object.
+This reads the `.env` file which I created and allows me to read the variables using the NodeJS' `process env` object.

 Then I define the `useEnvNumber` function which essentially reads an environment variable defined in the `.env` file and returns it's number representation.
 The function also uses a default value if the environmental variable is missing and limits the value of the variable between a `min` and `max` values.